cactnut/keyboard-mouse-emulator/README.md

 ### Usage

-1. Open `webserial_ch9329.html` in a supported browser
+1. Open https://cactnut.github.io/keyboard-mouse-emulator/ in a supported browser
 2. Click "接続" (Connect) button
 3. Select the serial port for CH9329 device
-4. Use the visual keyboard, mouse pad, and media controls
+4. Use the visual keyboard and mouse pad

 ### Features